EduardoAzuul/Catch-the-Change/useOfAI.md

 Route Implementation: Assisted in completing the necessary routes in app.js for proper page navigation and functionality.

 Project Initialization: Suggested and documented the required commands for setting up and running the project efficiently.

+Allowing to contact us: Assited in allowing the forms to send gmails to us.
+It guide us step by s tep to achieve it.